 Helsinki Biennal: green culture

-In spring of this year it was announced that a biennial for contemporary art would be held in the Finnish capital Helsinki in June 2020.
-Maija Tanninen-Mattila, Director of the (HAM), is also Director of the Helsinki Biennial and has an overarching vision for the city in the far north: “We are the art museum for the city of Helsinki and we are delighted to be arranging the first Helsinki Biennial on the island of Vallisaari.
+Since spring of this year, it has been known that a biennial for contemporary art will also take place in the Finnish capital Helsinki in June 2020.
+Maija Tanninen-Mattila, Director of the (HAM), is also Director of the Helsinki Biennial and has an overarching vision for the city in the far north: “We are the art museum of the city of Helsinki and we are happy to be arranging the first Helsinki Biennial on the island of Vallisaari.
 It is a great challenge to make the island accessible for art.
 Helsinki is very much defined by culture at the moment.
 That’s part of the strategy.
-The city supports our project with 7.5 million euros and a private foundation donates an additional 2.5 million euros – we can certainly do something with that.”
+The city is supporting our project with 7.5 million euros and a private foundation donates an additional 2.5 million euros – we can certainly do something with that.”

 "Helsinki is very much defined by culture at the moment.
 That's part of the strategy."
 Maija Tanninen-Mattila

 Helsinki has set itself theof being climate neutral by 2035.
 It intends to achieve this target by reducing greenhouse gas emissions in Helsinki by 80 percent.
-The remaining 20 percent is to be offset by renewable energy projects in regions outside the city.
+The remaining 20 percent are to be offset by renewable energy projects in regions outside the city.